 to highlight your chosen installation pattern and celebrate the shape of the tiles, pair the tile with a sanded grout that is lighter in color than the tile, such as mapei's timberwolf (our favorite neutral light gray) or even biscuit for a warmer feel.

-the only way to get this moody, consistent dark look is use a charcoal or black grout. it will stain the tile and helps give the entire installation an even, dark consistency. we outline specific grouts and steps to achieve this result in this step-by-step guide.
+the only way to get this moody, consistent dark look is use a charcoal or black grout. it will stain the tile and helps give the entire installation an even, dark consistency. we outline specific grouts and steps to achieve this result in our belgian reproduction installation and maintenance guides.

 look one: sara tramp for emily henderson | look two: laurie frankel; taylor and taylor | look three: laurie frankel